Julia Warhola: Illness and return to Pittsburgh

-After Andy survived an assassination attempt in June 1968, his boyfriend Jed Johnson moved into his home to help him recover and look after Warhola.
+After Andy survived a near-fatal shooting in June 1968, his boyfriend Jed Johnson moved into his Lexington Avenue townhouse to help him recover and look after Warhola.
 Warhola was in poor physical condition; she had heart problems, arthritis, and weak legs.
 Johnson brought order to the household and accompanied Warhola to her weekly doctor's appointments.
 "She got really senile and she would just go out and leave the door open, forget where she went.
 We were just afraid that she would get lost.
-Once, the police came," Johnson said.
+Once, the police came," Johnson later recalled.
 "She was really difficult.
-She needed medication which she didn't remember to take, and then she made a lot of demands but she didn't know what she was doing.
+She needed medication, which she didn't remember to take, and then she made a lot of demands but she didn't know what she was doing.
 I mean, she was like a bag lady.
 She had things stuffed in shopping bags and her whole bed was surrounded by shopping bags and she had things safety-pinned to her clothing," he added.
-Warhola believed the New York Fertility Center next door buried aborted fetuses there, and she complained that she could smell the stench of their decay, so she had Johnson move her bed away from the exposed brick wall in her basement apartment.
+Warhola believed the New York Fertility Center next door buried aborted fetuses there, and she complained that she could smell the stench of their decay, so she had Johnson move her bed away from the exposed brick wall.

-By 1970, Warhola's health was rapidly declining and Johnson felt she needed full-time care in a nursing home, but Andy was against that idea.
-In February 1971, already stricken with dementia, Warhola suffered a stroke.
-Due to his busy work schedule, Andy decided she would benefit from moving back to Pittsburgh and living with his brother Paul in 1971.
-Warhola had another stroke at Paul's house, and after being discharged from the hospital, she was placed in a nursing home against Andy's wishes, although he covered the bill.
+By 1970, Warhola's health was rapidly declining, and Johnson believed she required full-time nursing care, though Andy Warhol opposed the idea.
+In February 1971, already affected by dementia, she suffered a stroke.
+Because of his demanding work schedule, Andy arranged for her to return to Pittsburgh to live with his brother Paul later that year.
+After a second stroke at Paul's home and a subsequent hospital stay, she was admitted to Wightman Manor nursing home in Squirrel Hill against Andy's wishes.
+Andy kept the decision from his associates at the Factory, and Johnson was instructed not to discuss it.
+Although Andy covered the cost of her care, he never visited her at the nursing home.
+Instead, he called her daily, during which she repeatedly pleaded with him to come see her.